xma711/notebook/computer_networks/wifi/README.md

     wpa_supplicant -B -D nl80211,wext -i wlp6s0 -c <(wpa_passphrase "SSID" "the_key")

-in debian, also need to get an ip address:
+in Debian, also need to get an ip address:

     dhclient wlan0

-in gentoo, get and ip address using:
+in Gentoo, get and ip address using:

     dhcpcd

-Note that NetworkManager is easier to manage wifi or ethernet.
+Note that NetworkManager is easier to manage wifi or Ethernet.

 Using wifi dongle Model Number: UWN200.
 Inside: MediaTek MT7601 (Ralink 7601) Controller